 This step is also very important, and sometimes the longest.
 As we know, we will not be able to constitute a database representative of the whole targeted population.
-Nevertheless, and in view of the bibliography we have made, we can target some characteristics to get as close as possible to it.
+Nevertheless, given the bibliography we have made, we can target some characteristics to get as close as possible to it.

-Another important point is to collect clinical data acquired in a large number of clinical sites (multi-center data), in order to cover as much as possible different populations and acquisition protocols.
+Another important point is to collect clinical data acquired in a large number of clinical sites (multi-center data), to cover as many as possible different populations and acquisition protocols.

 These requirements will allow us to calculate the minimum sample size of our database: sample size calculation.
 This size is indicative only, it is a minimum value.
 It will inevitably increase according to the criteria we wish to explore during the validation.

-The performance is first calculated on the totality of the data, but also on stratified ones:
+The performance is first calculated on the totality of the data, but also stratified ones:

 1) Scanner makes: